Great Southern Land (album)

-Great Southern Land is the first compilation album by Australian rock band Icehouse, released by Chrysalis Records / Regular Records in October 1989.
+Great Southern Land is the first compilation album by the Australian rock band Icehouse, released by Chrysalis Records and Regular Records in October 1989.
 It peaked at No. 2 on the Australian albums charts, and contained two new singles "Touch the Fire", which peaked at No. 13 on the singles chart, and "Jimmy Dean", which peaked at No. 47.
-Several different versions of this album exist; the Regular Records release for Australian / New Zealand markets was as a 16 track double vinyl LP, twin music cassette or CD; Chrysalis Records US versions were as 10 track LP / music cassette or 11 track CD release with a different track order; Chrysalis Records UK versions had 12 tracks (some not included on original Australian release); and a video version of 15 tracks was released in VHS PAL format.
+Several different versions of this album exist.

+The Regular Records release for Australian / New Zealand markets was as a 16 track double vinyl LP, twin music cassette or CD, and did not include any songs from the previous Icehouse album Man of Colours which had reached No. 1 in both countries.

+Internationally Chrysalis Records US versions were as 10 track LP / music cassette or 11 track CD release with a different tracks such as "Crazy" and "Electric Blue" and track order; Chrysalis Records UK versions had 12 tracks (some not included on original Australian release); and a video version of 15 tracks was released in VHS PAL format.

+Per the album liner notes a number of songs are new remixed versions made at Sigma Sound Studios in New York by Steve Thompson & Michael Barbiero being "Great Southern Land", "Sister", "We Can Get Together" and "Walls".
+This duo also mixed the new songs "Touch The Fire" and "Jimmy Dean" at Bearsville Studios.
+Some of the Chrysalis album releases include the 1986 extended version of "No Promises" mixed by Thompson and Barbiero.